Despite their popularity, roses have long been considered one of the higher-maintenance plants out there.

 In some rarer cases, the blooms will also become stunted or distorted.

-The virus is easily transmitted by humans through grafting, and there’s no known treatment or cure for an infected plant.
+Humans easily transmit the virus through grafting, and there’s no known treatment or cure for an infected plant.

 Because the virus doesn’t kill its host, growers will sometimes ignore its presence as long as the blooms aren’t affected.